RickKrasinski/dfcleanser/README.md

 from dfcleanser.system.load import load_dfcleanser
 load_dfcleanser()

-The dfcleanser Jupyter cells are now set up in your notebook for you to use independent of any other cells in the notebook.
+The dfcleanser Jupyter cells are now set up in your current notebook for you to use independent of any other cells in the current notebook.

 To unload dfcleanser from your notebook run the following from a Jupyter code cell: